 Meanwhile, you might think that the Orangerie is empty.
 But it’s not.
 Every year from May to September, the Orangerie at le Jardin du Luxembourg hosts exhibitions of photographers, paintings and sculptures.
 Every day approximately 1500 people visit the exhibitions.

-10. The Statue of Liberty In The Jardin du Luxembourg
+10. Search Out The Statue of Liberty

 Right beside the Statue of Liberty is an American oak tree, a gift from the American community in Paris, that is dedicated to the memory of the victims of September 11, 2001.